 Please click here for the step-by-step instructions.

 The AANZFTA Annex on Operational Certification Procedures on the issuance and verification of Certificate of Origin under Chapter 3 on Rules of Origin specifies that the Certificate of Origin shall be issued by an Issuing Authority of the exporting Party, and that any Certificates of Origin issued by a person not included in the list of authorised personnel may not be honoured by the Customs Authority of the importing Party.

 For this purpose, the Names, Specimen Signatures, Initials and Official Seals of the officials authorised to certify the Certificate of Origin for the AANZFTA can be verified using this password-protected page and are only accessible to authorised customs officials of the importing Party.

 WHAT'S NEW WITH THE AANZFTA

-Manila, Philippines – A three-day cartel investigations workshop was conducted from 20-22 March in Manila, the Philippines.
-At the Workshop, 25 officials from the Philippine Competition Commission (PCC) and the Malaysia Competition Commission (MyCC) discussed the techniques and processes used to detect, investigate and take action against cartels within their jurisdictions.
-Cartel conduct, such as price-fixing…Read More
+Thailand, 20 – 22 February – A three-day cartel investigations workshop was conducted in Bangkok and attended by more than 25 competition officials from Thailand, Malaysia and Cambodia.
+Key discussion points during the workshop included techniques and processes used to detect, investigate and take action against cartels within their respective jurisdictions.
+Cartel conduct, such as…Read More

 BENEFITS OF AANZFTA TO ASEAN